Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.97 team ERA ranks ninth among all MLB pitching staffs.
+- The Giants' 4.00 team ERA ranks ninth among all league pitching staffs.

-- Giants pitchers combine to surrender 128 home runs (one per game), the fourth-fewest in the league.
+- Giants pitchers combine to give up 137 home runs (1.1 per game), the sixth-fewest in the league.

-- The Giants are sending Junis (3-3) to the mound for his third start of the season.

-- In his last appearance on Wednesday, the right-hander threw four scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his last outing on Saturday against the Atlanta Braves, the right-hander went six innings, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.